w0rthy/ArrayVisualizer/README.md

 - SkaSort and HolyGrailSort produce errors -- this is normal, they aren't finished yet
 - No circular pointer -- will be fixed soon

-** PLANS FOR FUTURE RELEASES:
+**PLANS FOR FUTURE RELEASES:**
 - Javadocs!!
 - SkaSort
 - "Holy Grail Sort"
+- Options to:
-- Option to enter in your own set of numbers
+  - Enter in your own set of numbers
-- Option to select CombSort gap sequence
+  - Select CombSort gap sequence
-- Option to select ShellSort gap sequence
+  - Select ShellSort gap sequence
-- Option to change TimSort "minrun" value
+  - Change TimSort "minrun" value
-- Option to change IntroSort threshold for insertion/heap sort
+  - Change IntroSort threshold for insertion/heap sort
-- Option to change Simple Shatter Sort rate(?)
+  - Change Simple Shatter Sort rate(?)
+  - Stop Run All Sorts(?)
+  - Stop TimeSort(?)
 - Pre-shuffled arrays
-- Option to stop Run All Sorts(?)
-- Option to stop TimeSort(?)
 - Organize list of sorts into more categories
 - Run All Sorts in specific category
 - Subheadings for customizable sorts (e.g. display the number of buckets during a bucket sort)